-Real estate is my favorite asset to build long term wealth because it is tangible, provides utility, and produces an income stream.
+Real estate is my favorite asset to build long term wealth.
+It is tangible, provides utility, and produces an income stream.
 Unlike stocks, which can go POOF in a downturn, real estate will hold its value much better.
 If you want to minimize underperforming investments, diversify and consider real estate crowdfunding.

-The main question investors have is what real estate crowdfunding platforms like Fundrise do to help make an underperforming asset perform.
-Besides Fundrise’s thorough due diligence process, allowing less than 5% of the deals they see onto their platform, Fundrise and other RECs (real estate crowdfunding companies) also do a number of things to fight for their investor clients.
+Fundrise has a thorough due diligence process.
+They allow less than 5% of the deals they screen onto their platform.
+Fundrise and other RECs (real estate crowdfunding companies) also do a number of things to fight for their investor clients.

 Steps REC Platforms Take To Help An Underperforming Deal